 Report Purpose The objective of the present Biodiversity Net Gain (BNG) report is to provide an assessment as to whether the proposed development can deliver BNG or not for the design option(s) being considered.
 Methodology • A UKHab and condition assessment survey was carried out of the site on the 5th December 2024 with reference to best practice guidelines by a suitably qualified ecologist.• A biodiversity metric calculation was made, using the prevailing biodiversity metric calculation spreadsheet at the time of writing (DEFRA Statutory Biodiversity Metric).
-Results & Conclusions Following best practice guidelines for use of the Statutory Biodiversity Metric, assessment has shown a total net loss post-development of -0.02 habitat units (-41.20%), this equates to a deficit of 0.03 habitat units to deliver the biodiversity net gain target of 10%.
-The assessment has also shown a total net loss post-development of -0.01 hedgerow units (36.84%), with 0.01 hedgerow units required to deliver the biodiversity net gain target of 10%.
-It is considered that the on-site delivery of the 0.03 habitat units and 0.01 hedgerow units to deliver a 10% net gain would not be feasible, due to the rules set out within the biodiversity metric user guide.
+Results & Conclusions Following best practice guidelines for use of the Statutory Biodiversity Metric, assessment has shown a total net loss post-development of -0.02 habitat units (-34.00%), this equates to a deficit of 0.03 habitat units to deliver the biodiversity net gain target of 10%.
+The assessment has also shown change post-development in hedgerow units (0.00%), this equates to a deficit of 0.002 hedgerow units, rounded down by the Metric to 0.00, below the biodiversity net gain target of 10%.
+It is considered that the on-site delivery of the 0.03 habitat units and 0.002 hedgerow units to deliver a 10% net gain would not be feasible, due to the rules set out within the biodiversity metric user guide.
 It is therefore recommended that off-site habitat compensation options are explored, such as via purchasing the biodiversity units from a third-party habitat bank.